Epidural steroid injection: Technique

 Elective spinal injections should be performed with imaging guidance, such as fluoroscopy or the use of a radiocontrast agent, unless that guidance is contraindicated.
 Imaging guidance ensures the correct placement of the needle and maximizes the physician's ability to make an accurate diagnosis and administer effective therapy.
 Without imaging, the risk increases for the injection to be incorrectly placed, and this would in turn lower the therapy's efficacy and increase subsequent risk of need for more treatment.

-While traditional techniques without image guidance, also known as blind injections, can assure a degree of accuracy using anatomical landmarks, it has been shown in studies that image guidance provides much more reliable localization and accuracy in comparison.
+Epidural steroid injections can be given in different areas of the spine, which include the lower back (lumbar), neck (cervical), or mid-back (thoracic).

+The way the needle is inserted can vary.
+It can be interlaminar, which means it's placed between the lamina (the protective layers of the spine).
+It can be transforaminal, meaning it's inserted across the foramen (the openings on the sides of your vertebrae where the nerves exit).
+Or it can be caudal, which means it's inserted through the sacrum (the large, triangular bone at the base of the spine).